Cloud monitoring guide: Formulate a monitoring strategy

 Determine what you have

 As a manageability expert, you may be working closely with a steering committee, an architect, and strategic planners.
 You might be working to formulate your monitoring strategy by assessing the current state of your systems management, including: the people, partners, outsourcing, tooling, complexity, gaps, and risks.
 An assessment will help you prioritize the set of found problems and select the key opportunities that improve the current situation.
 Determine also, the services, systems, and data that are likely to remain on-premises as one important outcome.
 Ideally, management wants a roadmap of initiatives, but in direct proportion to the known planning horizon.
 Discussing unknowns, are as important.

 As the business determines what services to move, you need to invest your resources carefully.
 On-premises, you own all responsibilities for monitoring and are heavily invested.
 The moves made toward SaaS services, for example, do not eliminate your monitoring responsibility.
 You'll decide who needs access, who gets alerts, and who needs access to analytics at a minimum.
 Azure Monitor and Azure Arc are Azure services with the flexibility of addressing monitoring scenarios across all four cloud models, not just resources inside Azure.
 Look beyond the common cloud models as shown below.
-If you're using Microsoft Office applications delivered by Microsoft 365 services in your organization, you'll need to include security and compliance monitoring with Microsoft 365 in addition to Azure Security Center.
+If you're using Microsoft Office applications delivered by Microsoft 365 services in your organization, you'll need to include security and compliance monitoring with Microsoft 365 in addition to Microsoft Defender for Cloud.
 This includes identities, endpoint management, and device monitoring outside of your corporate network.

 Monitoring informs strategy

 Consider where early monitoring capability informs strategy.
 Many decisions depend on early monitoring data in order to build a capability roadmap that guides limited resources and adds confidence.
 Strategies also need real-world input from monitoring of service enablement.